Gabapentin is an anticonvulsant medication that helps manage seizures due to epilepsy. It can also treat nerve pain and

-Gabapentin can interact with other prescription or over-the-counter medications, vitamins, and herbal supplements.
+Gabapentin can interact with other prescription and over-the-counter medications, vitamins, and herbal supplements.

-Be sure to give the doctor a full list of current medications and supplements before taking gabapentin.
+People should be sure to give a doctor a full list of their current medications and supplements before taking gabapentin.

 - caffeine, which is present in tea, coffee, and cola

 - ethacrynic acid, which is a diuretic

-- losartan, a medication for high blood pressure
+- losartan, which is a medication for high blood pressure

-- magnesium oxide, a mineral supplement and antacid
+- magnesium oxide, which is a mineral supplement and antacid

 - mefloquine, which is an antimalarial drug